Assessing the Role of Datasets in the Generalization of Motion Deblurring Methods to Real Images: Segmentation-Based Generation of Motion Deblurring Training Pairs

-In this section, we present a simple yet effective method to generate blurry/sharp image pairs accounting for non-uniform motion blur, that overcomes several limitations of the existing datasets.
-Using this procedure, we generate a new dataset, called \emph{SBDD} (Segmentation-Based Deblurring Dataset).\footnote{Dataset and trained models are publicly available at \url{https://github.com/GuillermoCarbajal/SegmentationBasedDeblurringDataset}}.
-In~\cref{sec:experiments}, we show how the proposed \emph{SBDD} is capable of boosting the generalization capacity of existing end-to-end architectures in the real motion blur scenario.
+In this section, we propose a simple yet effective method to generate blurry/sharp image pairs accounting for non-uniform motion blur, that overcomes several limitations of the existing datasets.
+Using this procedure, we generate a new dataset, called \emph{SBDD} (Segmentation-Based Deblurring Dataset)\footnote{Dataset and source code for generation are publicly available at \url{https://github.com/GuillermoCarbajal/SBDD}}.